anthonykasza/crypto-terms/README.md

 Ren - an interoperability protocol to port assets across different blockchains using the RenVM.
 Best highlighted by the recent surge in renBTC, the Ren Bridge allows users to deposit native assets (BTC, BCH, ZEC) and receive an Ethereum-wrapped flavor in return

-The Graph (GRT) - a decentralized protocol for indexing and querying data from blockchains.
-Just as Google indexes the web, The Graph indexes blockchain data from networks like Ethereum and Filecoin.
-This data is grouped into open APIs called subgraphs that anyone can query

 Solana (SOL)_ - a growing rival to Ethereum which can process many more transactions per second and charges much lower transaction fees than Ethereum.
 Solana operates on proof-of-stake and proof-of-history.

 Litecoin (LTC) - a cryptocurrency created from a fork in the Bitcoin blockchain in 2011.
 It was initially designed to address the developer's concerns that Bitcoin was becoming too centrally controlled, and to make it more difficult for large scale mining firms to gain the upper hand in mining.
 While eventually unsuccessful in preventing enterprise miners from taking over the lion's share of Litecoin mining, the cryptocurrency has reworked itself into a minable coin and a peer-to-peer payment system.
 Litecoin processes transactions faster than Bitcoin.